pallets/website/content/contributing/triage.md

 Search for existing issues.
 Searching excludes closed issues by default, and users often miss this, especially when reporting bugs after new releases.
 Close duplicate issues with a link to the duplicate.
 If an issue should remain open, it's still useful to link to relevant prior discussions and PRs.
-If the issue is with another library, try check if it's already been reported there and link that, or suggest that the user does so.
+If the issue is with another library, check if it's already been reported there and link that, or suggest that the user does so.

 Add tags to indicate what component the issue is related to.
 We don't use a "bug" or "feature" tag, but we do use tags like "docs", "debugger", "windows",